JaapSuter/jaapsuter.github.com/_posts/2009-11-27-np-is-my-bitch.markdown

 Let's see if I can put some bogus numbers on this to give an idea....

-Our address space is 1000 units.
+Take an address space of 1000 units.
+Then...

- * Recursively self-improving Turing tape program: 200 for the current program, 10 for storing how the host turing machine works, 790 left to work with.
+ * ...recursively self-improving Turing tape program: 200 for the current program, 10 for storing how the host turing machine works, 790 left to work with.

- * Recursively self improving x86 executable: 20 for the current program, 580
+ * ...recursively self improving x86 executable: 20 for the current program, 580
 for storing how an x86 host machine works, 400 left to work with.

 ### Michael
-:)
+Interesting thought.

 ### Jaap